Once you’ve realised that visibility is an issue for you, the question becomes, what are you going to do to address it?

 I know; the inner work is more fun but unless you want to be an ineffectual yogini for the rest of your life – feeling slightly resentful of all of those other people who put themselves out there and are actually doing something with their lives – then you’re going to have to take action at some point.
 For you, meditating your life away will mean one thing and one thing only; you chose to hide out in escapism.

-A Visible Woman is going to take you out of your comfort zone this year.
-It’s going to see you leading in ways you’ve always known are possible for you.
-It’s going to provide you with more opportunities and it’s going to grow your business or your message in ways you simply can’t do on your own.
+Becoming a student at the School of Visibility takes you out of your comfort zone.
+It sees you leading in ways you’ve always known are possible for you.
+It provides you with more opportunities and it grows your business or your message in ways you simply can’t do on your own.

 Come and join us.
 I don’t want you to be in the same position this time next year as you are right now.
 I want you to be feeling amazed at what you’ve been able to accomplish and deeply connected to a group of incredible women who are all raising each other up, becoming leaders in their industries.